Lakkojuhemanth22/pulse_assessment/README.md

 TrustRadius (bonus)

-It allows fetching reviews for a specific company/product within a given time range and outputs them into a structured JSON file.
+The scraper allows you to fetch reviews for a specific company/product within a given time range and outputs them into a structured JSON file.

 Key Features:

-Multi-source scraping (G2, Capterra, TrustRadius)
+Scrape reviews from multiple sources

 Handles pagination and "Load More" buttons